|

 HASTINGS, EAST SUSSEX

-Sam paused as she approached
+Sam paused as she approached the police

 station—then broke into a happy smile.
-A familiar
+A familiar shape

-shape was parked in the slot usually reserved for Foyle's
+was parked in the slot usually reserved for Foyle's

 transportation.
-A quick glance at the number plate, a
+A quick glance at the number plate, a hand

-hand passed across a small, shallow dimple in the left rear mudguard,
+passed across a small, shallow dimple in the left rear mudguard,

 Sam's smile became a wry grin.
 All right, it wasn't her Wolseley.
-She walked a
+She

-pat.
-"Sorry I let that Marie person
+affectionate pat.
+"Sorry I let that Marie person lay her hands

-happen again."
+that happen again."

 She entered the police station and beamed at Sgt.
 Rivers.
-He

 Sam laughed as she removed and hung up her coat.
 "I've